Last Updated on September 25, 2020

-Knowing what to drink is just as important as what not to drink – you already know to avoid tap water.
+Knowing what to drink is just as important as what not to drink – you know to avoid the tap water.
 We’ll tell you the cheapest and most sensible way to consume safe water during your visit.
 Our travel tips for Mexico cover getting the best value on cheap beer as well.

 • Be Prepared for Very Attentive Service at Restaurants in Mexico

 Expect eager restaurant staff unlike you would find at home.
 Some restaurants use touts who mention what’s on offer or hand out menus to people.
 Their job is simply to entice passersby to enter the restaurant, even pointing out an empty table for the potential patron!
 The restaurant you do choose may offer more eager service, or attencion, as soon as you sit down…

 Servers often stand by while patrons look at the menu, either to take an order promptly or answer questions.
 Attentive service is important and restaurants in Mexico certainly know this.
 Conversely, getting the bill from a server takes forever unless the patron specifically asks for it.
 We love not being rushed to finish dinner so use this tip and enjoy yours.